alankhoangfr/BlackJackAnalytics/README.md

 # Generating the games using thope, random and the other models

 In the command line use : python generate.py , you must have trained the models before with python trainingModel.py
+It will generate 100000 rounds of Blackjack with 6 decks that are shuffled randomly and 4 players.
+Each player will decided based on the algorithm

 # Generating the games using thope, random and the other models using the same cards

 In the command line use : python generateSameDeck.py , you must have trained the models before with python trainingModel.py
+It will generate 100000 rounds of Blackjack with 6 decks that are shuffled randomly and 4 players.
+Each player will decided based on the algorithm but all using the same cards
 # Results

 Open the BlackJackAnlaytics.ipynb in order to have a look at the analysis of the models.